hounaar/ISUD/README.md

 These are SELECT,INSERT,UPDATE,DELETE libraries in PHP

-tip : there is PDO  connection. these files has been writen in OOP. tip : the function are all public cause of accebility problems.
+tip : there is NO PDO connection. these files has been writen in OOP. tip : the function are all public cause of accebility problems.
 Becides the connection function is mutual function between all functions. tip : the "" are symbols of your parameters